Rcass97/ACMirage/README.md

 Wanting to try new frameworks I landed upon Tailwind CSS.
 This website utilizies Tailwind to the best of my ability.

 Please Enjoy! *Nothing is True, Everything is Permitted*

+Here is the original site for reference: https://www.ubisoft.com/en-us/game/assassins-creed/mirage